 - 1.3 "Committee" as used generally in these rules includes candidate committee, political committee, small donor committee, issue committee, small-scale issue committee, independent expenditure committee, political party, and political organization. - 1.4 "Contribution" has the same meaning as set forth in Colo.
+Const. article XXVIII, section 2(5)(b), and section 1-45-103(6), C.R.S. - 1.4.1 A contribution does not include an endorsement of a candidate or an issue by any person, or include interest earned in an interest-bearing bank account, dividend income from invested committee funds, earned income from commercially reasonable transactions, or transfers of money within a political party.

+1.4.2 Volunteer services

-Const. article XXVIII, section 2(5)(e), and section 1-45-103(6), C.R.S.
-A contribution does not include an endorsement of a candidate or an issue by any person, or include interest earned in an interest-bearing bank account, dividend income from invested committee funds, earned income from commercially reasonable transactions, or transfers of money within a political party. - 1.4.1 Services provided without compensation by individuals volunteering their time as outlined in Colo.
-Const. article XXVIII, section 2(5)(b), includes time-based services volunteered by an individual as a member of any firm, association, or other business entity, including a corporation, if the individual receives no direct or indirect compensation for the time volunteered.
-Any unpaid services that create a thing of value are exempted.
-If volunteer services yield a thing of value, "contribution" only includes the reasonable value of the materials involved, unless the value is de minimis. - 1.4.2 "Contribution in support of the candidacy" as outlined in Colo.
+- (a) Time-based services volunteered by an individual are not considered a contribution if the individual receives no direct or indirect compensation for the time volunteered. - (b) If an individual volunteers only a portion of his or her time-based services, the volunteered portion is not considered a contribution. - (c) Any unpaid services that create a thing of value are not considered a contribution.
+If volunteer services yield a thing of value, "contribution" only includes the reasonable value of the materials involved, unless the value is de minimis. - 1.4.3 "Contribution in support of the candidacy" as outlined in Colo.
 Const.
 Article XXVIII, Section 2(2), includes all contributions given directly to, or coordinated with, a candidate for a specific public office, including those to a person who maintains a candidate committee after an election cycle. - 1.5 "Designated filing agent" means any natural person appointed by a committee who is responsible for timely filing campaign finance reports. - 1.6 "Frequent filing schedule" means: